dmikoss/pdfbook-renamer/README.md

 ### How to use:

-1. Run the following command to install the utility: `go install github.com/dmikoss/pdfbook-renamer`
+1. Run the following command to install the utility:
+    ```bash
+    go install github.com/dmikoss/pdfbook-renamer
+    ```
 2. Copy to ```./folder-with-pdfs``` folder your pdf books.
 3. Run commands in terminal:
     ```bash